-“The world is your waterbed,” says SmithFly Designs, the masterminds behind the concept.
+“The world is your waterbed,” says SmithFly, the masterminds behind the concept.

-Coming in at $1,499, Shoal Tent is roughly 130 lbs but packs down into a burrito-roll style carry and storage bag.
+Coming in at $1,999, Shoal Tent is roughly 130 pounds but packs down into a burrito-roll style carry and storage bag.
 (The full kit includes a storage bag, patch kit, and manual foot pump.)
 This makes Shoal super portable, or at least comparably so to a traditional tent (minus the poles).
-And the reason you won’t find any poles in Shoal is because the overall structure is completely inflatable.
+The reason you won’t find any poles in Shoal is the overall structure is completely inflatable.

 That being said, your tent won’t be waving like an inflatable AirDancer.
 Shoal stands up to high winds with no problem.
-The raft body has three separate air chambers, utilizing a design system much like this gnarly Inflatable Geodesic Tent made for extreme temperatures, making Shoal easy to repair if it tears.
+The raft body has three separate air chambers, utilizing a design system much like gnarly tents made for extreme temperatures, making Shoal easy to repair if it tears.

 The tent fabric itself is also super heavy-duty, waterproof, and sealed with durable zippers.
-(Should re-waterproof this season, here’s how.)
 Each of the tent sides is attachable and detachable using heavy duty hooks and loops.
 Translation: It’s easy to get in and out, which means if your pocket knife sends your tent Titanic-ing, you can jump ship ASAP.

-Last of all, the bottom of the tent is a 6-inch-thick drop, stitched, high-pressure floor that doubles as an air mattress.
+Last of all, the bottom of the tent is a 6-inch-thick, stitched, high-pressure floor that doubles as an air mattress.
 You’re welcome, princess.